 Typical dosage is 500mg tablets of olive leaf extract, one tablet every six hours, up to four per day.
 (27) Taking it between meals can lead to better absorption, though some sources say to take them with a meal.
 Ask your doctor what’s right for you.

 ➡️ Buy Olive Leaf: Olive Leaf 20% Oleuropein Veggie Capsules

 7. Resveratrol (Grapefruit Seed Extract)

 Have you ever heard that red wine is good for you?
 Resveratrol is the good stuff you’re hearing about.
 It’s found in the skin of red grape seeds, berries, and even cocoa.
 It affects immune function, blood sugar levels, and improves cardiovascular health.

 - Research in 2005 studied resveratrol in a cream applied to mice infected with HSV-1 and HSV-2.
-The authors found that a 19% resveratrol cream limited the reproduction of the virus vaginally in mice and reduced lesions.4
+The authors found that a 19% resveratrol cream limited the reproduction of the virus vaginally in mice and reduced lesions.
+(29)

 - A 2006 study detailed how resveratrol could suppress HSV’s viral replication in vitro.
-The authors also noted effects of the compound on acyclovir-resistant strains of HSV-1.5
+The authors also noted effects of the compound on acyclovir-resistant strains of HSV-1.
+(30)

 It is not documented in medical literature that taking a resveratrol supplement will have an antiviral effect on HSV.
-Nonetheless, it remains a popular supplement.
+Nonetheless, it’s popular among herpes supplements.

 Precautions: A page on Oregon State’s website says pregnant women and women with a history of estrogenic cancers like breast cancer should avoid resveratrol supplements.